chrisbuckley/altitude-2017-lb-workshop/README.md

 `curl -sv -H "Fastly-Key: ${API_KEY}" -X PUT https://api.fastly.com/service/${SERVICE_ID}/version/3/clone | jq`

 We can now add our health check to our new version.
-As the healtcheck is being done over HTTP/1.1 we will also add a host header in the check:
+As the healthcheck is being done over HTTP/1.1 we will also add a host header in the check:

 `curl -vs -H "Fastly-Key: ${API_KEY}" -X POST https://api.fastly.com/service/${SERVICE_ID}/version/4/healthcheck -d "name=geo-healthcheck&host=lbworkshop.tech&path=/" | jq`